Registration and Records

 Q. How do I get into a class classified as RBI, Register by Instructor?

-When a course is classified as a Register by Instructor , the course instructor must by contacted by the student to request registration or enrollment into the course.
+When a course is classified Register by Instructor , the course instructor must be contacted by the student to request registration or enrollment into the course.
 All Register by Instructor courses are added to student schedules after registration week, as the instructors submit them to the Office of Registration and Records for processing.

 If a student met with a faculty member and a course, such as research or capstone, does not appear on your schedule two weeks after registration, please contact the faculty member about having the course added.